Boeing 307 Stratoliner: Development

-T&WA was concerned about excessive undercarriage stiffness from their experience with the test flights with the XB-17, which were to be modified for the airliner.
-T&WA flight-tested the modified undercarriage and in hard landings easily exceeded the contract's minimum required 500 ft/m descent rate with a successful 800 ft/m landing descent.
+TWA was concerned about excessive undercarriage stiffness from their experience with the test flights with the XB-17, which were to be modified for the airliner.
+TWA flight-tested the modified undercarriage and in hard landings easily exceeded the contract's minimum required 500 ft/min descent rate with a successful 800 ft/min landing descent.

-T&WA was also concerned about the engine carburetor intake heaters being deliberately restricted by Boeing to prevent cooking the engines, which could potentially leave crews unable to clear ice.
+TWA was also concerned about the engine carburetor intake heaters being deliberately restricted by Boeing to prevent cooking the engines, which could potentially leave crews unable to clear ice.
 Their point was made when icing problems during a test flight on May 17, 1940, with NC19905, while carrying dignitaries in overcast conditions over mountains resulted in three of the four engines failing, while the fourth was losing power, despite every measure being taken to clear the ice.
 This resulted in the aircraft making a belly landing in a field with a partially lowered undercarriage, just south of Lamar, Colorado.
-T&WA then modified the carburetor heating themselves and the aircraft was repaired and returned to service.
+TWA then modified the carburetor heating themselves and the aircraft was repaired and returned to service.

 Boeing made claims both in their period advertising and in their current web site that it was the first high-altitude commercial transport and the first with a flight engineer.
 However, its first flight, on December 31, 1938, was later than that of the Renard R-35, which also had a pressurized cabin for passengers and flew on April 1, 1938, but that craft crashed and its development was abandoned.
 As for employing a flight engineer, it was preceded in the US on a commercial aircraft by Maddux Air Lines Ford Trimotors, whose "Mate" had the same responsibilities as a flight engineer.
 Additionally, all German World War One Riesenflugzeug multi-engine bombers had flight engineers as they were integral to the specification.